PlaidCloud/website/content/en/docs/concepts/workloads/controllers/statefulset.md

 until web-0 is Running and Ready.

 ### Pod Management Policies
-In Kubernetes 1.7 and later, StatefulSet allows you to relax its ordering guarantees while preserving its uniqueness and identity guarantees via its `.spec.podManagementPolicy` field.
+In PlaidCloud 1.7 and later, StatefulSet allows you to relax its ordering guarantees while preserving its uniqueness and identity guarantees via its `.spec.podManagementPolicy` field.

 #### OrderedReady Pod Management